 To prepare, it’s helpful to know what you should not do before semen analysis.
 Your provider will ask you to avoid ejaculating from intercourse or masturbation for 2-7 days before the test.
 This makes sure that your sperm counts are at their highest level so that your semen analysis is accurate.

 Usually, the sample is provided via ejaculation.
 You will go into a private, comfortable room at the doctor’s office and ejaculate into a sterile container.
-Bring your smartphone or a magazine with you to help you get in the mood in case the office doesn’t have inspirational materials on hand.
-And avoid using lubricants (including saliva) when providing your sample as they can affect the results.
+Bring your smartphone with you to help you get in the mood in case the office doesn’t have inspirational materials on hand.
+Avoid using lubricants other than the ones provided by the office.
+Other lubricants, including saliva, may affect the results of your sample.

 Because sperm count and semen quality can vary from one day to the next, some doctors request another sample a few weeks later to confirm the results.